SudoEchomachine/IDScapstone2024/README.md

 Installation:

-  Download one of the three options;

-    1. Bash install script & NetworkConnect.sh
+Download bash install script & NetworkConnect.sh

 Requires installed OS.

-        Source install for advanced users.
-For full customization including hardware.

-    2. Image file basic

-        Image file install for general users.
-Easiest to personalize.

-    3. Image file full

-        Image file with completed setup.
-Little to no customization.
-        Run NewUserSetup.sh at first login.

-Image files must be flashed to an SD card.

-I used Balena Etcher.
+Fill in user prompts as desired

+IP address X.X.X.0 is reserved for Network purposes

+Sign up at www.snort.org to get your oink code.

+Select yes, then no when prompted to save IPtable rules

+Delete entry when prompted for Address range, then hit ok.

+Reboot when done.
+Screen and keyboard are only necessary for intial setup.

+Alert site (WIP) can be accessed at the ip address found by using command

 Default login credentials
 user: shelter